We’re about to get the most detailed explanation yet for Boeing’s terrifying mid-air blowout

 By Chris Isidore, CNN

-New York (CNN) — The public already knows a lot about the January 5 Alaska Airlines flight that had a door plug blow out of the side of a Boeing 737 Max as it approached 16,000 feet.
-We’re potentially about to find out a lot more.
+(CNN) — The public already knows a lot about the January 5 Alaska Airlines flight that had a door plug blow out of the side of a Boeing 737 Max as it approached 16,000 feet.
+On Tuesday, we could find out a lot more.

 The incident left a gaping hole in the side of the plane, sending oxygen masks falling from the ceiling, tearing off clothing and ripping phones out of passengers’ hands and hurling them into the darkness.